 Step 1: Please read the following PRIOR to completing the registration form.
-Parent-Player Concussion info sheet must be signed by both parent and player.
-Bring the signed form to the combine assessment registration table.
-If you cannot attend the combine, it must be turned in by the first practice.
+Parent-Player Concussion info sheet must be read and understood by both parent (or guardian) and player(s).

 $15 discount for each additional child

-Note: You will receive an email once you have successfully paid.
+Note: You will receive an email once you have successfully paid on-line.